Skip to main content

 Assessment (of units)

 How a unit is assessed.
 There are a number of different ways in which assessment may be carried out.
-See the assessment patterns table for further information.
-(See also Supplementary assessment below).
+A full list can be viewed as part of QA3 (See also Supplementary assessment below).

 Assessment patterns and data in SAMIS